daydayup40/syzkaller/docs/linux/reporting_kernel_bugs.md

 Make sure to mention the exact kernel branch and revision where the bug occured.
 Many kernel mailing lists reject HTML formatted messages, so use the plain text mode when sending the report.

+需要提供the reproducer (C source if possible, otherwise a syzkaller program) and the `.config` you used for your kernel.不能重现的可能不太会被修补
 Bugs without reproducers are way less likely to be triaged and fixed.
 If the bug is reproducible, include the reproducer (C source if possible, otherwise a syzkaller program) and the `.config` you used for your kernel.
 If the reprocucer is available only in the form of a syzkaller program, please link [the instructions on how to execute them](/docs/executing_syzkaller_programs.md) in your report.